Regional (V/Line) paper ticket types

 The Family Traveller ticket is an affordable way for families to travel in Victoria using V/Line.

-A Family Traveller ticket allows each adult to take up to two children aged between four and 16 for free (from 30 January 2017, children aged between 5 and 18 inclusive).
+A Family Traveller ticket allows each adult to take up to two children aged between 5 and 18 inclusive.

 The fare is the fare of the ticket applicable to the adult (such as off-peak Single peak or Daily).
 During off-peak, there is no extra charge for the children.
 If travelling during peak times a charge of $3.80 is added to the adult Single fare or $7.60 to the adult Daily fare (whichever applicable).